-The Bank will accept reservations after the allocation for the program year has been announced to the Bank's members and any member seeking to reserve funds in the program has executed a Program Agreement.
-The Bank will verify that the institution is a member at the time of program enrollment and at reservation and is not restricted from utilizing Community Investment programs.
+The Bank will accept reservations after the allocation for the program year has been announced to the Bank's members.
+Any member seeking to reserve funds in the program must have first executed a Program Agreement.
+At the time of program enrollment and at reservation, the Bank will verify that the institution is a member and is not restricted from utilizing Community Investment programs.
 Funds will be available on a first-come, first-served basis, until the member limit has been reached or the program funds have been fully reserved, whichever occurs first.

-The member limit for DPP is \$420,000 for the 2018 program year.
+The member limit for DPP is \$420,000 for the 2019 program year.
 There is no member limit for DPP Advantage funds.
-Program utilization will be monitored throughout the year, and if Bank management determines that the funds allocated to the Set-Aside Program are not likely to be reserved prior to program year-end, the Community Investment Officer, based on an evaluation of needed down payment assistance within the Seventh District, is authorized to increase the member limit to up to \$800,000, effective on or after August 1, 2018.
-The Community Investment Officer will inform the Affordable Housing

-Committee of the Board of Directors, and the Bank will notify participating members, of any such change to the member limit for 2018.
+Program utilization will be monitored throughout the year, and if Bank management determines that the funds allocated to the Set-Aside Program are not likely to be reserved prior to program year-end, the Senior Manager, based on an evaluation of needed down payment assistance within the Seventh District, is authorized to increase the member limit to up to \$800,000, effective on or after August 1, 2019.
+The Senior Manager will inform the Affordable Housing Committee of the Board of Directors, and the Bank will notify participating members, of any such change to the member limit for 2019.